rizchelwood/workshop/docs/ch2.md

 > Props aka properties are parameters of a component.
 Props are how components talk to each other and how parent containers or components can pass down data to child components.

 We need to add the prop-types npm dependency to be able to use props in the component.
 If you're using CodeSanbox, click 'Add Dependency' under the Dependencies dropdown and enter `prop-types`.
 If you're doing this locally, do an `npm install prop-types --save`.

+Insert `import PropTypes from 'prop-types';` in the Card component below the other imports.

 React has built-in typechecking on props for a component.
 Let's add that to our Card component.
 At the end of the class and before the export insert the code below: